seblessa/Seblessa/README.md

 ## Education

-🎓 I am currently pursuing a degree in Artificial Intelligence and Data Science at Faculdade de Ciências da Universidade do Porto.
+🎓 I have a degree in Artificial Intelligence and Data Science from Faculdade de Ciências da Universidade do Porto.

 ## Terminal and Shell Theme